franik7/RegWave-Description/README.md

 **How it fits into the system:**

-There are two completely separate HuggingFace calls serving different purposes:
+There are three completely separate HuggingFace calls serving different purposes:

 **Call 1 — Write path (n8n, at ingest time):**
 For every new article scraped, n8n sends the article title + AI-generated summary to HuggingFace.
 The model returns 384 numbers — a "meaning fingerprint" of the article.
 These numbers are stored permanently in Supabase alongside the article content in a `vector(384)` column.